 Málà is that wonderful flavor you taste and feel when you're eating Sichuan cuisine.
 And that hot and numbing sensation comes from Sichuan peppercorns.
 If you want the good stuff, look to Mala Market, a small company that imports all of its ingredients straight from China.
 Their Sichuan peppercorns will give your chili crisp more buzz—and will be your mom's gateway into the wide world of Sichuan cooking.

 Whether your mom has a green thumb or a black thumb, she'll revel in an AeroGarden.
-Especially during this time of quarantine and limited grocery trips, having an AeroGarden is not only satisfying but useful.
+It's is not only satisfying, but useful.
 Without much effort at all, your mom could have all the herbs she could ever want growing just about anywhere in the house, regardless of her natural-light situation.

 Lots of Pasta

 We cannot get enough pasta here at Serious Eats.
-(Did you even see Starch Madness or our pasta merch?)
 While we're perfectly happy eating pasta from supermarket brands, sometimes we like to splurge, and the splurge is almost always at Gustiamo, which imports Faella dried pasta from Italy.
-During Covid times, Gustiamo is offering five-pound bags of certain shapes, including penne.
-While mom is trying to stay home, there's probably nothing better to gift her than a gigantic bag of pasta.
-The fact that it's from Italy and is really, really delicious?
-Well, that's just icing on the pasta cake.
+And is there anything better than a giant, 5.5-pound bag of pasta?
+Probably not.

 Meat From D'Artagnan